-Given all the different ways in which individual consumers can be "touched" by the various plans, providers and funding streams, it is critical for DHCS to continue its current efforts to enhance its existing capacity to bring information together from a variety of sources to track both compliance and performance within the system.
-With regard to the Medi-Cal expansion population, for whom facilitated service access and increased health/mental health and substance use services integration are policy priorities, DHCS managed care systems will be evaluating the feasibility of developing a set of key indicators (e.g., dashboard) that addresses specific performance and compliance policy objectives to track desired results of the Medi-Cal coverage expansion initiative.
+Given all the different ways in which individual consumers can be "touched" by the various plans, providers and funding streams, it is critical for DHCS to continue its current efforts to enhance its capacity to bring information together from a variety of sources to track both compliance and performance within the system.
+With regard to the Medi-Cal expansion population, for whom facilitated service access and increased health/mental health and substance use services integration are policy priorities, DHCS will be evaluating the feasibility of developing a set of key indicators (i.e., dashboard) that addresses specific performance and compliance policy objectives to track desired results of the Medi-Cal coverage expansion initiative.
 These measures will include behavioral health indicators.
-Stakeholders expressed concern that every county seems to have a different idea of how to put data together and with leadership from the Managed Care Division and the Mental Health and Substance Use Disorders area at DHCS, the department will work collaboratively with partners and stakeholders to work toward more effective collection and use of data.
+DHCS recognizes there is variability in type, quality, quantity and timeliness of data collection.
+With leadership from the DHCS Managed Care Division and the Mental Health and Substance Use Disorders area at DHCS, the department will work collaboratively with partners and stakeholders to work toward more effective collection and use of data.
 Stakeholders also cautioned the department that, in analyzing data that it was important not to lose the unique county variations.
-DHCS was clear that the Medi-Cal MCP data dashboard is looking at Plan specific as well as state level data.
+DHCS was clear that the Medi-Cal Managed Care Plan data dashboard is looking at Plan specific as well as state level data.
+In addition, the development of a data dashboard will be informed by various areas at DHCS as well as by the work of affiliated organizations such as the California Mental